pau-lin/Polymacs/README.md

 Polymacs aims to be fast, scalable, future-proof, and modular, providing a robust open-source solution for self-taught learners, adaptable to their individual needs.

-## Current state
-The package is currently in an totally unstable and incomplete state, with core functionalities still under development.
-For now, we rely on Python and other external tools to implement certain features more easily, with the goal of replacing them later with pure Emacs Lisp.

-This project is also, for me, a way to discover Lisp and Emacs Lisp in a very hands-on way — making mistakes, approximations, and plenty of misconceptions.
-Reassuring, isn’t it?

 ## Installation
 ### Required
 - Clone this github repo and add to your init file (default to ~/.emacs.d/init.el or .config/emacs/init.el) :